charlie-paterson/Research-Project/README.md

 Currently, I am fine-tuning the models and optimizing them for real-world radar data once it's available.
 The next steps will involve testing the models on real-world data and further improving their performance in real-world conditions.

 ### Code
+The code for this project is available in the following repository:

 ![Link to code here](First_ML_Radar_for_git.m)

+Feel free to explore, contribute, or provide feedback.
+The code is organized into different modules based on data preprocessing, model training, and evaluation.

 ### Figures